Ben-Ganon/Obsidian_Olympus_DnD/General/Afflictions.md

 A **Marked** target that is dealt damage from any source gets dealt <mark style="background: #930000A6;">1d4</mark> extra damage
 ### Flanked
 Flanked targets take extra damage from attacks and receive -1 on all disengage attacks.
+#### Grappled
+In order to grapple a target a hero must make an opposed Might roll against an enemy.
+Grappled targets are pinned to the ground and cannot move, block or dodge.
+Each CT they must roll Might to be released from the grapple.